Inglenook near PorthmadogRef: 2052

 The Pet Charge for all properties accepting pets is £20 per pet.

 After your stay, we ask you kindly to please leave the property as it is found, in a clean and tidy manner.
-This includes replacing the furniture, emptying all internal bins, clean and put away plates etc., clean work tops and surfaces and hoover the floors.
+This includes replacing the furniture if you have moved them, emptying all internal bins, clean and put away plates etc., clean work tops and surfaces and hoover the floors.

 No Smoking: We want all our guests to enjoy an odour free environment when they arrive at their property.
 We therefore prohibit smoking within the premises in ALL our properties.
 A 'Refreshing Charge' will be levied on guests who smoke in properties.
 A No Smoking Policy may form part of a property's statutory Fire Risk Assessment.